jenkinsci/zap-pipeline-plugin/README.md

 -----

 ## Installation
 Download the latest release from the [releases](https://github.com/vrondakis/zap-jenkins-pipeline-plugin/releases) section.
-Move the .hpi file into your Jenkins plugin directory - eg /var/lib/jenkins/plugins/
+In Jenkins, go to 'Manage Jenkins' -> 'Manage Plugins', and select the 'Advanced' tab.
+Then under 'Upload Plugin', choose the download hpi file and click upload.

 -----